cartesi/docs/cartesi-rollups/tutorials/react-frontend-application.md

 ```

-Creata a config file in the root of your project: `wagmi.config.ts`
+Create a config file in the root of your project: `wagmi.config.ts`

 Then, add contracts and plugins for Cartesi Rollups: